 1950 - #2417, 1716 Trent Boulevard, New Bern NC.
 Sold to Ted Gerard and Felicia Vallee.
 Suffered extensive hurricane damage from a tree falling on it.
 As of 2011, the side was still covered with a tarp.

-1950 - The J. C. McCollum House, #2144, 603 West Street, Pittsboro NC.
-Original address was 707 West Street.
+1950 - The J. C. McCollum House, #2144, 684 West Street, Pittsboro NC.
+Original address was 707 West Street, later 603 West Street.
 Deeded in 1996 to Hazel Crissman McCollum.
 Deeded to Susan K. McCollum, John McCollum II, Judith McCollum Collins, and CD Collins.
 Sold in 2011 to Shannon and Erica Plummer, owners of adjacent properties.
 Deteriorated, vandalized, and vacant for a number of years.
-Lots zoned for commercial development and sold in 2016 to Bourbon and Wine LLC who will move the building to another Pittsboro site in 2018.
-Bottom photo by Leilani Carter.
+Lots zoned for commercial development and sold in 2016 to Bourbon and Wine LLC who renovated the building including adding reclaimed flooring from a basketball court.
+They moved the building to its present site in 2018 and revided it as a retail business, ODDCO.
+Patio added in 2020.
+Top photo by Leilani Carter.

-1951 - The Bruce and Pauline Porter House, 1700 Banbury, Raleigh NC.
+1951 - The Bruce and Pauline Porter House, 1700 Banbury Road, Raleigh NC.
 Sold in 1977 to Frank and Francoise Hansberger, III.
 Sold in 1978 to Michael H. Palmer.
 Destroyed in 1998 for a new house, bottom photo.

 1952 - #2208, 1906 Glendale, Durham NC.
 Built by Eileen Johns, pioneer woman real estate broker and builder, who sold and built Lustron houses in the Durham area from 1948-1951.
 Sold to Hazel Parrish.
 Sold to Yance T. Parrish who still owned it as of 2012.